Google Data Studio Tutorial

 data studio

-12. Add data controls
+12. Add data control

-Data controls can be considered as one of the best features of Data Studio.
-If you place one of these controls in your report, users will be able to choose the source of the data that goes into the charts.
-Pretty nifty, isn’t it?
+Data controls can be one of the best features of Data Studio.
+If you place one of these controls in your report, users will be able to choose the source of the data entered in the charts.

 data studio